 (2) “[R]epeatedly pulls the trigger of a firearm through the use of a crank, lever or other part,” such as a trigger crank; and

-Federal law requires machine guns to be registered with the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF), and generally prohibits the transfer or possession of machine guns manufactured after May 19, 1986.8 In December 2018, ATF finalized a rule to include bump stocks within the definition of a machine gun subject to this federal law, meaning that bump stocks will be generally banned as of March 26, 2019.9
+Federal law requires machine guns to be registered with the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF), and generally prohibits the transfer or possession of machine guns manufactured after May 19, 1986.9 In 2019, an ATF rule went into effect defining bump stocks as machine guns, meaning that bump stocks are generally banned.10

 See our Machine Guns policy summary for a comprehensive discussion of this issue.